 14. Video: Teams will be required to provide a 10 second video of the fish that they are weighing in.
 This can be while the fish is being gaffed or shortly after when the fish is on the deck or going into fish bag.
 A team member must show the boat number in the video.
 This must be filmed on a cell phone with proof of time stamp in video.
 No Exceptions!

-15. Weigh-In: All boats with fish to weigh-in must be visually checked in by displaying their boat # to the tournament committee that will be located at Riviera Beach Marina Village Dock.
+15. Weigh-In: All boats with fish to weigh-in must be visually checked in by displaying their boat # to the tournament committee that will be located at Fish Tale Marina floating Dock.
 Boats that do not check in by 4:30 p.m. will not be eligible to weigh their fish.
-Your may weigh only 1 fish (unless you are in the 2 fish aggregate Calcutta). *Scales will open each day at 3:30 PM* Teams MUST check in with tournament official (Channel 80) prior to coming into the weigh in dock.
+Your may weigh only 1 fish (unless you are in the 2 fish aggregate Calcutta). *Check in will open at 4:00 PM* Teams MUST check in with tournament official (Channel 80) prior to coming into the weigh in dock.
 Teams that decide not to participate in weigh in must still check in with the tournament committee boat to announce they have made it back in safely.
 Fish may only be brought to the scales by boat.
 Boat must be the vessel listed on tournament documents for that specific tournament day.
 Tournament officials have the right to inspect any or all boats entered after check in.
 Fish being weighed in the tournament will be inspected for all manners of cheating by a tournament official.
 Fish must be weighed in by a registered team member that fished on the team that day.
 No rotten or mutilated fish will be allowed to be weighed in.